13 Biggest Microwave Mistakes You're Making

 Be sure to remove the fork—and anything metal—from the environment before pressing "start."

 "Some items should not go into the microwave because they can be damaging and dangerous to the microwave.
 Items like metal pans, silverware, and aluminum foil can cause damage to the microwave that could even lead to a fire," Lasagna explains.

 Mistake: Leaving food unsupervised.

 We're all for encouraging hitting your 10,000 (or 15,000) steps for the day, but cook time is just not the idea moment for that, Lasagna says.

 "It's easy to walk away from the microwave while food is cooking, but don't stray far away," she says.
 "It's best to stay near to check on foods as they cook to make sure they are heating evenly and aren't splattering or overheating."

 Mistake: Eating it too quickly after cooking.

 For the best (and safest!) results, take a breather after you pop open the door and pull out the food.
-So no digging right into a steamy hot plate of grub, as having a little patience is better for your meal in the long-run.
+That means no digging right into a steamy hot plate of grub, as having a little patience is better for your meal in the long-run.

 "Let food rest after microwaving.
 That way, the heat will have time to even out," Lam says.